THE COMMUNITIES WE SERVE

-The SFILDC serves a diverse immigrant population, many of our clients are fleeing violence and persecution in their home countries, others have started their lives in the United States but still suffer the hardships of navigating the immigration legal system without representation.
+The SFILDC serves a diverse immigrant population.
+Many of our clients are fleeing violence and persecution in their home countries and have recently arrived to the United States.
+Others have lived many years in the United States and have family members who have different immigration status.
 Here are some of their stories.
-Only through their stories we can truly understand the violence and abuse these people are fleeing, the challenges they have faced in finding safety in the United States, their struggle navigating the US legal system, their courage and resilience, and the positive impact of legal representation on their lives.
+Their stories reveal the violence and abuse they are fleeing, the challenges they have faced in finding safety in the United States, their struggle navigating the US legal system, their courage and resilience, and the positive impact of legal representation on their lives.
 All names have been changed.

-Jane is a female from Sierra Leone.
-After losing both her parents, Jane relocated to another city to live with extended family.
-There, she endured extreme persecution at the hands of her aunt, uncle, and elders of her tribe.
-In attempts to prepare her for marriage, she was drugged and forced to undergo female genital mutilation against her many protests.
-She described the pain as "the most sharp, raw pain" she has ever felt.
-Following this procedure, no medical treatments were provided and Jane never properly healed.
-With no other place to live, she was forced to continue living at her aunt and uncle’s house, where her cousin would repeatedly rape her following her procedure.
-A few months after the procedure, Jane's aunt introduced her to her soon to be a husband: a man twice her age with multiple wives.
-At this point, Jane knew she had to leave and embarked on a treacherous journey to the United States to seek asylum.
-Once in the United States, Jane was immediately detained and remained so throughout her entire proceedings.
-With the assistance of The African Advocacy Network, she was granted asylum.
-Jane now lives safely with her family and will soon be undergoing FGM reconstructive surgery.
+Jane grew up in Sierra Leone.
+After Jane’s parents died, she was sent to live with extended family members who subjected her to female genital mutilation (FGM), with the justification that they were preparing her for marriage.
+Afterwards, Jane received no medical treatment, so she never properly healed.
+Because Jane had no other family in Sierra Leone, she was forced to continue living at her aunt and uncle’s house, where she suffered additional sexual abuse at the hands of a cousin.
+Soon her aunt introduced her to her soon-to-be husband: a man twice her age with multiple wives.
+Rather than be forced into marriage and subject to additional abuse, Jane embarked on a treacherous journey to the United States to seek asylum.
+Once in the United States, Jane was immediately detained and remained so throughout her removal proceedings.
+The African Advocacy Network agreed to represent Jane and helped her to obtain asylum.
+Jane now lives safely with her family in the U.S. and will soon be undergoing FGM reconstructive surgery.

 Raymond immigrated to San Francisco from the Philippines as a permanent resident when he was a teenager.
-Since he was a young man, Raymond struggled with substance abuse cycling through periods of sobriety and relapse resulting in convictions for simple possession of drugs.
-For the past three decades, he lived in the Excelsior neighborhood where he worked, and where he raised his three children with his wife.
-In 2017, Raymond was arrested at an immigration appointment and detained in the Yuba County Jail.
-Asian Americans Advancing Justice - Asian Law Caucus won a second chance for Raymond, granting him freedom and the opportunity to stay with his family.
+Starting from the time he was a young man, Raymond struggled with substance abuse.
+He cycled through periods of sobriety and relapse.
+As a result, Raymond was arrested and convicted of drug possession several times.
+For 30 years, Raymond lived in San Francisco where he worked and raised his three children with his wife.
+In 2017, ICE arrested Raymond and detained him.
+Asian Americans Advancing Justice - Asian Law Caucus won a second chance for Raymond, obtaining his release and the opportunity to stay with his family.

-Mario is a 17-year-old from Mexico.
-His father was an abusive alcoholic who brutally beat his family.
-When Mario was 7, his family escaped from his father and a year later his mother abandoned Mario, leaving him with his abusive sister.
-Mario fled to the United States as an unaccompanied minor in February 2015.
-With Asian Pacific Islander Legal Outreach's help, he obtained guardianship and Special Immigrant Juvenile Status findings in San Francisco Probate Court.
+Mario is a young boy from Mexico.
+His father was an abusive alcoholic who brutally beat Mario and the rest of his family.
+When Mario was 7, his family escaped his father’s abuse, but a year later, Mario’s mother abandoned him, leaving Mario with a sister who also abused him.
+Mario fled to the United States in February 2015.
+With Asian Pacific Islander Legal Outreach's help, Mario obtained guardianship and Special Immigrant Juvenile Status findings in San Francisco Probate Court.
 He was granted lawful permanent residency in December 2015.

-Under the SFILDC grant, Kids in Need of Defense (KIND) represents a tenacious young Guatemalan girl, who was abandoned by both parents in her home country by the time she was two.
-Raised by an elderly grandparent who was physically abusive, she had to cook, clean and care for her grandparent when she was only 10 years old.
-As her grandparent grew more infirm, the girl, afraid for her own survival, located her mother in a third country after 14 years without contact.
-The long-anticipated reunion did not go as planned, and the child was rejected a second time by her birth mother.
-With nowhere else to go, she fled to the United States where she remained in ORR custody for over four months while locating a family member to sponsor her.
-Finally she was placed with a relative in San Francisco, where she came into contact with SFILDC.
-KIND accepted her case and was able to obtain a legal guardianship for this minor and an SIJS predicate order.
-She is now on her way to securing permanent status in the U.S. She is grateful to be attending high school in San Francisco, where she receives all A’s and B’s.
-For the first time, this young girl is able to focus on a future with possibilities and opportunities for herself.
+Josselyn is a tenacious young Guatemalan girl whose parents abandoned her by the time she was two.
+Josselyn then lived with her elderly grandparent who abused her and forced her to cook, clean and serve as the grandparent’s caregiver.
+As her grandparent grew more infirm, Josselyn became afraid for her own survival, so she embarked on the journey to find her birth mother after 14 years without contact.
+Unfortunately, Josselyn’s mother rejected her.
+With nowhere else to go, Josselyn fled to the United States.
+However, when she arrived, Josselyn was placed in custody where she remained for over four months.
+Finally, Josselyn was released to a relative in San Francisco, and she sought help from SFILDC for representation in her removal proceedings.
+Kids In Need of Defense accepted her case and obtained a legal guardianship for Josselin and an SIJS predicate order.
+Josselin is now on her way to securing permanent status in the U.S. She is grateful to be attending high school in San Francisco, where she receives all A’s and B’s.
+For the first time, Josselin is able to focus on a future with possibilities and opportunities for herself.

-Jon and Rosa are fourteen year-old twins from El Salvador who were taken care of by their older siblings after their mother moved to the U.S. to find work.
-On their own, the Maras threatened them for going to church and beat up their older brothers.
-Jon managed to escape to the U.S. completely alone, without a single adult accompanying him on the treacherous journey.
-One of the older brothers also fled but was never heard from again.
-Several months later, Jon and Rosa's mother got another horrific call.
-Her eldest son had been murdered by the Maras while defending Rosa, who had been harassed by a gang member wanting to date her.
-When her brother stepped forward to defend Rosa, he was viciously murdered in front of his home with his wife and newborn baby present.
-Rosa fled El Salvador with the remaining siblings.
-With the help of La Raza Centro Legal, both twins have been granted asylum by the Asylum Office.
-The remaining adult siblings were initially detained and separated in Texas and Georgia, but have now been released and reunited with the rest of the family in San Francisco.
-La Raza Centro Legal now represents all of the remaining family members in their pending cases before the San Francisco Immigration Court.
+Jon and Rosa are fourteen year-old twins from El Salvador.
+When Jon and Rosa’s mother moved to the U.S. to earn money, she left them in the care of their older siblings.
+The gangs targeted Jon and Rosa’s family; they threatened Jon and Rosa because they attended church and beat their older brothers.
+Jon managed to survive the treacherous journey to the U.S. completely alone and began living with his mother.
+One of Jon and Rosa’s older brothers also embarked on the journey, but he disappeared and was not heard from again.
+Several months after Jon’s arrival in the U.S., Jon and Rosa's mother got another horrific call that her oldest son had been murdered.
+Rosa was being harassed by a gang member who wanted to date her.
+When Jon and Rosa’s eldest brother stepped forward to stop the gang member, the gang murdered him in front of his home with his wife and newborn baby present.
+Rosa fled El Salvador with their remaining siblings.
+With the help of La Raza Centro Legal, the twins have been granted asylum.
+The remaining adult siblings were initially detained and separated in Texas and Georgia, but they have now been released and reunited with the rest of the family in San Francisco.
+La Raza Centro Legal represents all of the remaining family members in their pending cases before the San Francisco Immigration Court.

 The University of San Francisco's Immigration and Deportation Defense Clinic represents Elio, 16-year old from Guatemala who lives with his older brother in San Francisco.
-Elio's father was murdered in Guatemala and his step-father was extremely abusive towards him; his mother would not separate from this man so he felt his only option was to leave the country, having no other family in Guatemala.
-With the help of USF, Elio received a state order and is in the process of applying for Special Immigrant Juvenile Status and permanent residency.
+Elio's father was murdered in Guatemala and his step-father abused him.
+Elio’s mother would not leave his stepfather, and he had no other family in Guatemala, so he left and came to the U.S. With the help of USF, Elio received a state court order and is in the process of applying for Special Immigrant Juvenile Status and permanent residency.